Arborvitae/Geoshape/docs/geogitsync.rst

 .. synch.geogitsync:

-Synchronize GeoGit Repositories
+Synchronize Geogig Repositories
 ================================
-A GeoGit repository can consist of one or more layers (called FeatureTypes).
-You can set up GeoGit repositories to synchronize changes with each other.
+A Geogig repository can consist of one or more layers (called FeatureTypes).
+You can set up Geogig repositories to synchronize changes with each other.
 This allows you to get updates to layers every few minutes.

 You can set up repositories to sync in the map.
 You can set up the sync to occur automatically or only on demand.